-Back in 2003, the AAHA task force supported their three year schedule with, “This is supported by a growing body of veterinary information and well-developed epidemiological vigilance in human medicine that indicates immunity induced by vaccination is extremely long lasting and, in most cases, lifelong.”
+Back in 2003, the AAHA task force supported their 3 year schedule, saying it was supported by a “growing body of veterinary information and well-developed epidemiological vigilance in human medicine that indicates immunity induced by vaccination is extremely long lasting and, in most cases, lifelong.”

 Why Are They So Wishy-Washy On The Topic?

 “Profits are what vaccine critics believe is at the root of the profession’s resistance to update its protocols.
 Without the lure of vaccines, clients might be less inclined to make yearly veterinary visits.
 Vaccines add up to 14 percent of the average practice’s income, AAHA reports, and veterinarians stand to lose big.” says Schultz.
 “Tying vaccinations into the annual visit became prominent in the 1980s and a way of practicing in the 1990s.
 Now veterinarians don’t want to give it up.”

 That’s Not The Worst Part

 As much as it chagrins me that the veterinary associations are woefully slow to catch up to Dr Schultz’s research, the really frightening part is that the recommendations are just that.

 Vets are free to vaccinate whenever and however they wish.
 The veterinary associations only make recommendations; there are no repercussions if vets choose to ignore them.

 On top of that, even though the vaccine labels are changing to say they protect pets for at least three years, they still leave the revaccination schedule up to the vet.
 One vaccine insert from a major pharmaceutical company states, “You are the ultimate authority.
 You, the practicing veterinarian, are best qualified to make the final decisions for your own practice.”

 The good news is, this freedom allows vets to vaccinate less often than every three years.
 The bad news is, it leaves them wide open to vaccinate yearly too.